Tsoxer/nulla/README.md

 #   • Installs the LATEST Nulla from PyPI
 #   • Runs `nulla setup` to fetch official upstream components:
 #       - llama.cpp Windows binaries (from ggml-org releases)
-#       - OpenHermes-2.5-Mistral-7B GGUF (from TheBloke on Hugging Face)
+#       - OpenHermes-2.5-Mistral-7B-GGUF Q8_0 (from TheBloke on Hugging Face)
 #       - Whisper (CPU) & XTTS v2 (TTS) inside their isolated venvs
 #   • Nothing is redistributed by Nulla; you’ll accept each upstream license on first use.
 #